Alan-Gomes/mcspring-boot/README.md

 And that's it!
 Your plugin is ready to use all features from Picocli and Spring Boot!

+> **Note**: If you are getting a `No auto configuration classes found in META-INF/spring.factories` error, it means that your build configuration must be wrong, see [this issue](https://github.com/Alan-Gomes/mcspring-boot/issues/2#issuecomment-486331102) for more details.

 ## Creating a simple command

 All commands are based in the [Picocli's API](http://picocli.info/), the only difference is that the classes are